Updated in 2026 with Python 3 examples and current links.

 What to use instead

-module has a safe way to load yaml files: yaml.safe_load()
+The yaml module has a safe way to load yaml files: yaml.safe_load().

-I wish the package had the safe method as the default, rather than the
+When I originally wrote this post, I wished the package had the safe method

 Why do serialization implementers do this?
 If you must extend the format with dangerous features, provide them in the non-obvious method.
 Provide a .load() method and a .dangerous_load() method instead.
 At least that way people would have to decide to do the dangerous thing.